 Content at this level should be easy-to-read and not loaded down with industry-specific terminology and acronyms.

-Keep the reading level low, so that just about anyone can read it.
 Obviously, your readers will have a certain level of education and knowledge.
 Write at that level, but for early lead gen, keep the language simple and accessible.

-That being said, what are you supposed to tell them if you can’t sell them your product?
+What are you supposed to tell them if you can’t sell them your product?

 You want to teach them about the problem they’re having.